 No matter what kind of menu you have, here are some ideas to create a takeout and delivery menu:

 – Bestsellers: Make sure to make your customer’s favorite dishes the most visible by placing them on top of your menu.
 These are usually dishes that are in high demand and have a high revenue stream.

 – Frozen food: Most consumers like having frozen food in stock as a backup solution while it offers a convenient solution for those who don’t want to think about what’s for dinner.
 By making frozen recipes that you can deliver, you will minimize the waste of any perishable ingredients.

 – Meal kit: More than anything, customers need a variety of meal options.
 Meal kit is a creative solution for families wanting to cook together.
 This could include a pizza prep kit containing a pizza dough, sauce, and toppings.

-- Offer a deal: It is proven that promotions make customers happier, are more likely to spend, reorder and leave a positive review.
+– Offer a deal: It is proven that promotions make customers happier and are more likely to spend, reorder, and leave a positive review.
 From two-for-one specials, loyalty programs to limited-time offers, there are many ways your restaurant can benefit from special promotions.

 Step 3: Delivery

 If takeout is not possible, food delivery services like Uber Eats or Foodora are another way to serve your customers.